 1. Define your Business’ Needs.

-By brainstorming on what your Key Performance Indicators are, you quickly see which web data will influence your results.
+By brainstorming on what your Key Performance Indicators are, you can quickly see which web data will influence your results.
 It is this data that needs to be measured.
-A law firm, for instance, could consider; are visitors paying attention to the freemiums we’ve added on our blog?
+A law firm, for instance, could consider; are visitors paying attention to the freemiums we’ve added to our blog?
 What effect did our last social media ad campaign have on web traffic?
 How many people went on to ask specific questions using our live chat option?
 What is our Customer Acquisition Cost?
 In the past six months, what fraction of visitors eventually became paid clients?
 What are our goals for conversion?

 Without a thorough understanding of what you want to measure, there’s no meeting point between your business and an analytics company.
-These needs form the basis of your request for proposals from prospective web analytics companies
+These needs form the basis of your request for proposals from prospective web analytics companies.

 2. Company Expertise

 In selecting a web analytics company, research their expertise in delivering excellent results.
 Ask to see their portfolio.
 Inquire about how their solution would help you reach your goals.
 Ask what recommendations they have.
 If you find a company that has worked previous jobs in your industry, even better.